10 Best Residential Proxies Services and Providers of 2022

 - No support for SOCKS5 protocol

 - No geo-targeting

 - A small proxy pool compared to its peers

 Residential Proxies Use Cases

-There are many popular uses for residential proxies, but these are the most common ones that will make understanding this service easier.
+There are many popular uses, but these are the most common ones that will make understanding this service easier.

 Today, companies need to do more than just have great products.
 They must also know what their competitors are doing and keep up with the ever-changing demands of consumers if they want to succeed in business.